 Because the law is tied to participation in federal student financial aid programs, it applies to most institutions of higher education, both public and private.
 The U.S. Department of Education is the governing agency that enforces the Clery Act.
-The Clery Act is amended by the federal government frequently with the most recent changes, for the 2021 report, being seen in October 2020.
+The Clery Act is amended by the federal government frequently with the most recent changes reflected in October 2021.